hideya/json-schema-to-zod/README.md

 }
 ```

-## 🔍 What's Fixed?

-This fork addresses a critical issue with ESM module resolution in the original package.
-When using the package in an ESM environment (projects with `"type": "module"` in package.json), Node.js requires local imports to include file extensions (e.g., './parsers/parse-schema.js').

-Our solution:

-1. Uses the original TypeScript source code without modifications
-2. Compiles to ESM format using modern TypeScript settings
-3. Adds `.js` extensions to all local imports in the compiled output
-4. Properly configures package.json for ESM usage

-## 📋 Source Version
+## Source & Maintenance

-This package is based on the `@n8n/json-schema-to-zod` package from n8n repository at commit:
+This package is based on the original code from:
 - **Repository**: [n8n](https://github.com/n8n-io/n8n)
 - **Commit Hash**: `351db43`
 - **Source Path**: `packages/@n8n/json-schema-to-zod`

-The implementation has been adapted to work reliably in ESM environments while maintaining the full functionality of the original package.

-## 🙌 Contribution & Maintenance

-This approach makes it easy to incorporate future upstream changes:
+To update with upstream changes:

-1. Update the source files from the upstream repository
+1. Update the source files in the `src` directory
-2. Run the build process with `npm run build`
+2. Run `npm run build`
-3. Test the package with `npm test`
+3. Test with `npm test`

-## 🙏 Credits
+## Credits

 Original package created by Stefan Terdell and the n8n team.

 This fork maintains the original ISC license and acknowledges all original contributors.

-## 📄 License
+## License

 ISC License